deep-learning-indaba/Baobab/webapp/README.md

 });
 ```
 ## Styling
-We use [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/forms/) as a CSS framework.
+We use [Tailwind CSS](https://tailwindcss.com/) as a CSS framework, with custom design tokens defined in `src/App.css`.